Quality Policy

 Board members

-The calendar for reporting aligns with the following data collection timetable 2023-2024
+The calendar for reporting aligns with the following data collection timetable 2024-2025

-Year Return Code Data included up to: Changes/additions/results to be entered by: Submission Deadline
+Year Return Code Data included up to: Changes/additions/results to be entered by Submission Deadline

-Monitoring and evaluating the policy
+Monitoring and Evaluating

 • The ACL Principal has overarching responsibility for monitoring the overall effectiveness of the ACL Service and its capacity to improve or maintain excellent provision.